2026-2027 ERAS Residency Application Guide

 • File Size: 100kb

 Ensure it’s a professional-looking, high-quality photo.
-Wear professional clothing; ideally, something that would be appropriate for a medical school interview.
+Wear professional clothing; ideally, something appropriate for a medical school interview.
 Smile, and ensure you appear friendly and approachable.
 The background should be plain and subtle, with nothing that will distract from you.

 If you know any photographer friends, this is a good time to ask for a favor.
-If you aren’t experienced using a professional camera yourself, and you don’t know anyone who is, you should pay for a professional photo.
+If you aren’t experienced with professional photography yourself and don’t know anyone who is, you should pay for a professional photo.
 You’ve come all this way and have already spent an unbelievable amount of money on medical school.
-Pay this small cost to ensure you have a quality headshot.
+Pay this small fee to ensure you get a high-quality headshot.

 You need to request your USMLE transcript (or COMLEX-USA transcript for DO schools) for your application.
 Authorize the release of this document during the summer.
 As you create a timeline for your final years of medical school, ensure you schedule Step 2CK well before the September of your residency application, as it can take weeks for test results to come back.